argoproj/argoproj/community/ecosystem-projects.md

 ### **Experimental Features**

 The ecosystem project may be an experimental implementation of a new feature that may eventually be merged into one of the core projects.
-Once the project is mature enough it may be considered for merging into the core project repository.
+Once the project is mature enough it may be considered for merging into one of the core project repositories.

 A good example is the [ApplicationSet controller](https://argo-cd.readthedocs.io/en/stable/operator-manual/applicationset/) that simplifies managing Argo CD applications.
 The functionality was developed in a separate repository under https://github.com/argoproj-labs to increase development velocity and simplify onboarding early adopters.
 It was [later moved](https://github.com/argoproj/argo-cd/issues/7351) to https://github.com/argoproj before [eventually being merged](https://github.com/argoproj/applicationset/issues/528) into https://github.com/argoproj/argo-cd to allow tighter integration of ApplicationSet support with Argo CD.